 Democracy In Action - Transcript

-A politician speaks to a possible voter on the doorstep.
+A politician speaks to a potential voter on the doorstep.

 Politician: Good morning.
 It's Mrs. Glover, isn't it?